A stable multiplicative dynamical low-rank discretization for the linear Boltzmann-BGK equation: Conclusion and outlook

 \section{Conclusion and outlook}

 We have derived a multiplicative DLRA discretization for the linear Boltzmann-BGK problem that in contrast to another presented naive discretization is numerically stable.
 To show this, we have conducted a stability analysis leading to a concrete hyperbolic CFL condition.
 In addition, numerical examples in 1D and 2D confirm the stability, accuracy and efficiency of the proposed DLRA scheme.\\ The insights gained from this article can be helpful for future work as the employed multiplicative splitting is attached to the investigation of more complicated equations, e.g. the non-linear Boltzmann-BGK equation treated in \cite{einkemmerhuying2021}.
-However, a direct transition of knowledge is hardly possible as for the non-linear case most of the theoretical concepts applied here are not available, making the analysis much more difficult to consider.
-Further, in the non-linear case a discretization of the conservative form of the equations, i.e. by not splitting up the term $\partial_x\left(Mg\right)$, is possible but cannot be efficiently implemented as the Maxwellian $M$ is generally not low-rank.
-Even though, we propose to reconsider the chosen discretization in \cite{einkemmerhuying2021} in terms of stabilization, which may allow for a larger time step size leading to an even more efficient DLRA algorithm.
+However, a direct transition of knowledge concerning the theoretical stability analysis is hardly possible as for the non-linear case most of the theoretical concepts applied here (such as von Neumann stability analysis) are not available.
+Concerning the extension of the design of the numerical scheme from the linear problem to the non-linear setting, we expect a relatively straightforward extension to the weakly compressible case to be possible.
+In this case we can expand the Maxwellian distribution function $M = \frac{\rho}{\sqrt{2\pi}} \exp{\left(- \frac{\left|v -u\right|^2}{2 \theta}\right)}$ in terms of the small (compared to the speed of sound) macroscopic velocity $u$.
+Also the extension to the general non-linear case is possible but a discretization of the conservative form of the equations, i.e. by not splitting up the term $\partial_x\left(Mg\right)$, cannot be efficiently implemented as the Maxwellian $M$ is generally not low-rank.